fortierq/fortierq.github.io/_posts/2021-05-09-python-import.md

 ModuleNotFoundError: No module named 'src'
 ~~~

 What happened?
-When Python tries to import a module, it looks at the paths in `sys.path` (including PYTHONPATH):
+When Python tries to import a module, it looks at the paths in `sys.path` (including, but not limited to, PYTHONPATH):
 <script src="https://gist.github.com/fortierq/b329d5223604404b600289ddf2991f8c.js"></script>
 ~~~ shell
 ~/Documents/code/project$ python3 src/a/b.py